albertojnk/github-stars/api.md

             }

 # Group Tags
-Tags-related resources of **golang-crud-spa**
+Tags-related resources of **github-stars**

 ## Repository & TAGS
 Update overwrite the tags of a given repository ID.
-Repository is the central resource of **golang-crud-spa**.
+Repository is the central resource of **github-stars**.
 It represents a starred github repository of a given user.

 The Repository resource has the following attributes: